Redesigning the Voice Memos app into an intelligent, clutter-free hub for brainstorming and documentation.

 feedback

-At the end of the semester, we presented our final redesign at the last Design Innovation checkpoint.
+At the end of the semester, we presented our redesign at the last Design Innovation checkpoint.

 "As someone who frequently uses Voice Memos, this is something I would really like to see implemented in real life and would find useful for organizational purposes.”